Instant Pot Soup recipes can be a great way to feed a family well during the cold weather part of the year. Here are 15 soups you will want to try!

 But all in all, it’s a fabulous appliance to invest in.
 As a family of 7, eating out is not an option – especially when it runs $40 – $60, and that’s on the low end.
 We have told the kids that they get to eat at the Sheryl Restaurant, and every time we say that they giggle and realize that having more siblings is more important than getting to go out to eat every night.
 Because that’s really the truth.

-Time spent eating meals together at home is priceless, and sometimes the best form of education comes in them doing things with their hands – so the cooking starts and we have some mini chefs that are always right there to help.
-When they graduate high school I want them to be able to know that food doesn’t come from a grocery store, or a restaurant, or even a drive through – it comes from the farmers market and I also want them to know that cooking can be quite fun.
+Time spent eating meals together at home is priceless, and sometimes the best form of education comes in them doing things with their hands.
+The cooking starts and we have some mini chefs that are always right there to help.

 If you love soup as much as we do, you’ll love to have these 15 amazing Instant Pot soups on hand!